Wizkid: Starboy Entertainment

 Wizkid established Starboy Entertainment in March 2013.
 He planned on signing new acts to the label and signed Maleek Berry and Legendury Beatz, while Berry became an in-house producer.
 In August 2013, Wizkid signed L.A.X to Starboy, as its first recording act.
-In February 2016, DJ Tunez became the in-house disc jockey, and in May 2016, Efya, R2Bees, and Mr Eazi were signed to the label.
-Other artists signed to the label include Legendury Beatz, R2Bees, Terri, and Efya.
+In February 2016, DJ Tunez became the in-house disc jockey, and in May 2016, Efya, R2Bees, and Mr Eazi were reportedly signed to the label.
+Other artists signed to the label include Legendury Beatz, R2Bees, and Terri.
 The label is managed by Jada P.

 Sony Music/RCA

 In 2017, Billboard reported that Wizkid signed a multi-album worldwide record deal with RCA Records, a subsidiary of Sony Music.

 Personal life

-Wizkid has five children with three different women.
+Wizkid has five children with three women.
 The children were born in 2011, 2016, 2017, 2022, and 2024.
+His first child, Boluwatife Balogun, is a recording artist under the name Champz.
 His mother Jane Balogun died in London on 18 August 2023.

 Fatherhood controversy

 In August 2011, Nigerian Entertainment Today reported that the singer fathered his first child at the age of 21.
 After a thorough investigation, the newspaper concluded Wizkid impregnated then-undergraduate student Shola Ogudugu.
 When the story broke, close friends and associates of Wizkid did not confirm it because DNA results were pending at the time.
 Wizkid broke his silence on the story during several interviews.
 In an interview with a Nigerian Entertainment Today editor, he denied having a child.
 In another interview conducted in Ogudu-GRA, Lagos, he said he really did not want to find himself in that peculiar situation.
 In December 2012, Wizkid denied the baby scandal during an interview with Nonye Ben-Nwankwo of The Punch.
 In October 2013, he uploaded a picture of himself and his 2-year-old son, Boluwatife Balogun, to his Instagram account.
 The photo confirmed the 2011 report published by Nigerian Entertainment Today.